Automated border control system: Japan

 The gate works by holding up the identification page of the passport up to the terminal in front of the transparent booth, and the entrance to the booth will open.
-Inside the booth, there is an equipment to read fingerprints, where prints from two fingers are taken.
+Inside the booth, there is equipment to read fingerprints, where prints from two fingers are taken.
 After confirmation of identity, the exit gate will open.
 Although there is a worker sitting at the gate, according to the Ministry of Justice immigration office's information guide to the automated gates, most Japanese should be able to use the automated gate.
 When the automated gate is used, passports are not stamped.
 When an entry stamp is needed, officials are available near the gate to stamp passports; alternatively, one can use the regular gate.

 To use Japanese eGates, prior registration is required.
 For details, see the Ministry of Justice immigration office's information guide.
 For this advance registration, Japanese people (those who hold Japanese passports), only fingerprints are needed (not an image), as the automated gate does not take a picture.